A ‘budget’ is a word that is frequently misinterpreted, even though a family budget can be one of the most important financial tools in our lives.

 A monthly budget is a monthly plan for your money.
-Every month you will get money coming in, and you will get money going out.
+Every month you will get money coming in, and you will have money going out.

-A budget will show you exactly how much you have going in and out, and make sure that the money that is going out is on worthwhile things.
+A budget will show you exactly how much you have going in and out, and make sure that you are living within your means.

-You will make a list of all of the incoming money that you have, such as your salary, benefits, interest, child maintenance fees etc.
+You will make a list of all of the incoming money that you have such as your weekly or bi-weekly paychecks and side hustle income.